-When Doré auditioned for Nouvelle Star — originally just to get publicity for the bands — he surely couldn’t have imagined how things would turn out.
-Not only did he make the final 15, but on his way to winning the whole shebang, he had the audience and judges eating out of his hand each week with his energetic numbers and his reinvention of classic French songs and British and American Pop/Rock hits.
+When Doré auditioned for Nouvelle Star -- originally just to get publicity for his undiscovered bands -- he surely couldn't have imagined how things would turn out.
+Not only did he make the final 15, but he won the whole shebang.
+Each week, he had the audience and judges eating out of his hand with his energetic numbers and his reinventions of classic French songs and British and American Pop/Rock hits.

 His buzzworthy, sometimes gender-swapped performances included a unique interpretation of "Moi Lolita" by Alizee, a lounge version of "Like a Virgin" (a la Richard Cheese), Paul Anka's big band version of "Smells Like Teen Spirit," and a stripped-then-flipped rendition of Britney Spears' "Hit Me Baby One more Time."

 Julian Doré's solo debut album Ersatz is NOT the kind of project one expects from a newly minted Pop idol.
 Rather than an onslaught of hastily assembled, radio-ready ditties, Ersatz was sophisticated and captivating, featuring 6 songs written or co-written by Dore himself.
 It became one of the best-selling French albums of 2008, and won him several Victoires de la Musique (French Grammys) in 2009: Best Album by a New Artist, Best New Artist (people's choice), and Music Video of the Year for the "Les Limites" video trilogy.